yoramterleth/uiglaciology/content/1-hardware.md

 ## Options for interacting with kennicott include the following:
 All require that you be on the university campus, or be using the UIdaho vpn (to appear as though you're on campus).

-### Operating as a remote desktop:
+### Operating as a remote desktop (vnc):
-This is likely the best, most capable option, and the recommended one if you're just getting started.
+This is likely the most straight-forward, most capable option, and the recommended one if you're just getting started.

 This option uses a web browser to emulate the desktop/gui environment of the linux operating system that runs on kennicott.
 You can then use a mouse to explore the file system, or open the terminal and interact with the file system through the command line.
-1. In a web browser, navigate to https://kennicott.ibest.uidaho.edu/vnc
+1. In a web browser, navigate to [https://kennicott.ibest.uidaho.edu/vnc](https://kennicott.ibest.uidaho.edu/vnc)
 2. Click "Connect" in the center of the page.
 3. From the dropdown menu, choose "Other..."
 4. In the next box, enter your username without the @kennicott... suffix (for example, Chris Miele would enter `cmiele`).
 5. Enter your password and hit "Log in."

 This will take you to a desktop-style interface with Kennicott.
 By clicking the black square icon at the bottom ("Terminal Emulator"), you can now access Kennicott through the command line.

+### Virtual Studio Code (vscode):
+Virtual Studio Code is a popular program used for writing and testing different kinds of computer code.
+Properly, it can be referred to as an Integrated Development Environment (IDE).
+[VS Code](https://code.visualstudio.com/) is free software, offered by Microsoft, that can be run on any operating system.
+Functionality within VS Code, for ssh, jupyter notebooks, etc. is added through "Extensions," many of which come with a blue check mark to indicate that they are official Microsoft version.
+VS Code also offers native integration with git repositories, which make it convenient for working on collaborative projects.

+If you install VS Code on your local computer/laptop, and then add the "Remote - SSH" extension from Microsoft, you can log into kennicott and work directly on files on this remote server.

 ### Logging in with a secure shell (ssh):
 This option doesn't handle graphics nearly as well if you're not physically on campus.
 However, it involves fewer overhead processes and may be preferable if you have a limited bandwidth connection and only need to operate kennicott textually, with the terminal.